A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points

-• Oxidation States: Main-group elements typically exhibit low and stable oxidation states, with the noble gases being the most stable (oxidation state of 0).
-Alkali metals always have an oxidation state of +1, while alkaline earth metals have an oxidation state of +2.
+• Oxidation States: Main-group elements typically exhibit relatively low and stable oxidation states.
+Noble gases (Group 18) are exceptionally stable and have an oxidation state of 0.
+Alkali metals consistently show an oxidation state of +1, while alkaline earth metals exhibit an oxidation state of +2.
+Other main group elements can have multiple oxidation states, often depending on the electronegativity of the atoms they bond with.

-• Structures and Bonding: Main-group elements tend to form simple structures involving ionic or covalent bonding.
-Ionic bonding is common for alkali and alkaline earth metals, while covalent bonding is found in metalloids and non-metals.
+• Structures and Bonding: Main-group elements form compounds through ionic or covalent bonding.
+Ionic bonding is prevalent in compounds formed by alkali and alkaline earth metals with highly electronegative elements like halogens.
+Covalent bonding is common among metalloids and non-metals, resulting in a diverse array of molecular structures.

 • Chemistry of Selected Elements:

-• Oxygen: A highly reactive gas that is essential for respiration and forms oxides with most elements.
+• Oxygen (O): A highly reactive non-metal, existing as a diatomic gas (O₂).
+It's essential for respiration and readily forms oxides with most other elements.
+It also exists in another allotropic form, ozone (O₃).

 Main Concepts